tencentyun/intlcloud-documents/yehe_doc/人脸识别/人脸核身/接入文档/eKYC SDK接入指引/eKYC SDK 集成指导/iOS端集成文档_intl_en.md

    Change the property of the SDK file to `Objective-C++ Source`.

-2. For the absence of image in the SDK intereKYC:
+2. For the absence of image in the SDK interface:

    Select TARGETS -> Build Settings -> Other Linker Flags to configure **-ObjC**.